silky/silky.github.com/src/posts/2018-07-25-ethics-of-AI.md

 ---
-title: The Ethics of AI - A Scenario-Based Approach
+title: The Ethics of AI - An Empathy-Based Approach?
 author: Noon van der Silk
-draft: True
 ---

 There's lots of talk about the Ethics of AI at the moment.
 As with any